jboss/tyr/README.md

         a. application properties - set once in `tyr-core/src/main/resources/application.properties`.
 Necessary to rebuild Tyr after every adjustment of the file.\
         b. system properties - passed as a parameter when starting Tyr. e.g. `-Dtyr.template.format.file=/path/to/file` (preferred option)\
         c. as environment property TYR_TEMPLATE_FORMAT_FILE=/path/to/file
-1. start Tyr - `java -jar tyr-webhook-runner.jar` with above MP config properties set.\
+1. start Tyr - `java -jar tyr-webhook/target/quarkus-app/quarkus-run.jar
+   ` with above MP config properties set.\
-   (as for instance with system properties, e.g. `java -Dtyr.template.format.file="/path/to/file" -Dtyr.github.oauth.token="afegxh64hnxh4646..." -jar tyr-webhook-runner.jar`)
+   (as for instance with system properties, e.g. `java -Dtyr.template.format.file="/path/to/file" -Dtyr.github.oauth.token="afegxh64hnxh4646..." -jar quarkus-run.jar`)
 1. Expose local server instance with ngrok - https://ngrok.com/
     > Here you need to expose **http** port **8080** as the default application interface where the application runs.
 Consult the ngrok documentation for the